hdngr/IntroToDataViz/course/Syllabus.md

 1. Obtain skills for presenting data visualization final products

 #Expectations
-* **Time Commitment:**  This class meets Monday and Wednesdays from 7-9PM for the duration of the 16 weeks, ?as well as the second Saturday of every month.?
-Additionally, most weeks students should be devoting 15-20 hours a week outside of class to topics covered.
+* **Time Commitment:**  This class meets on Saturdays in November (11/1, 11/8, 11/15, 11/22) from 10AM-5PM.
+Additionally, most weeks students should be devoting 5-10 hours a week outside of the seminar to topics covered.
 Bottom line, in order to get the most out of this class, students should look at this course as a second job - one with great coworkers and no boss!

-* **Location:** Typically, this class will meet in one of the Portland Code School Classrooms.
+* **Location:** This class will meet in one of the Portland Code School Classrooms.
 However, from time to time, we may meet outside of the classroom and attend local meetups, or meet with local techn companies.

 * **Calendar:** You should have been invited to the PCS calendar.
 Please make sure that this is synced with your personal calendar, as schedules may shift from time to time.